 Eyes

 The eyes of the Persian cat serve as one of its most defining traits.
 They’re prominent, spherical, and convey a range of emotions, shaped much like a sweet almond.
 Positioned broadly on the face, they carry a slight exotic tilt.
 The hues of their eyes span a vibrant spectrum, from golden yellow to rich green, hazel, and even striking blue.
-Framing these stunning eyes are lengthy, lush eyelashes that enhance their allure.
+Framing these stunning eyes are lengthy, lush eyelashes that enhance their appeal.
 The pupils are notably expansive and circular, contributing to a look that’s both attentive and affectionate.

 Personality & Behavior